digSelf/cpp-nano-degree/README.md

 There are several built-in types in C++.
 These include integral types (which represent whole numbers), floating-point (which represent fractional numbers) and void (which represents an empty set of values).

+### Vector

+**What is a vector**? it's simply a linear sequence of contiguously allocated memory.

+The hash tables and maps for collection of data that's kept sorted.

 ## Resources

 * [vscode variable reference](https://code.visualstudio.com/docs/editor/variables-reference)